 After any crisis event, it’s crucial for employers to alert, protect and reassure their employees with fast, accurate information.
 By its very nature, a crisis is likely to be unique, complex and fast moving, so the methods employers use to notify staff need to be chosen carefully.
 Effective crisis communication boils down to saying the right things to the right people at the right time.

 A lot of organisations rely on social media platforms such as Facebook, WhatsApp and Twitter for their crisis messaging.
-Social media allows for instant dissemination of information to pre-existing groups in a way that can be warm, reassuring and informal – allowing an organisation to shape the narrative around any event and provide defined audiences with regular updates.
-Unfortunately, social media is often not fit for purpose when it comes to delivering crisis communications to staff that could be at risk.
+Social media allows for instant circulation of information to pre-existing groups in a way that can be warm, reassuring and informal – allowing an organisation to shape the narrative around any event and provide defined audiences with regular updates.
+However, social media can be unreliable and is often not fit for purpose when it comes to delivering crisis communications to staff that could be at risk.

 The risks of social media in an emergency

 Relying on social media for crisis communications carries several risks, including:

 A key risk with any social media platform is the risk of the platform going down, or of network failure.
 In times of a major outage where multiple social media networks are down, billions of people can be affected and unable to communicate.